splicemachine/spliceengine/hbase_sql/src/main/java/com/splicemachine/orc/orc-file-format.md

 Streams contain a sequence of all values for the stripe.
 Since a stripe typically contains hundreds of thousands of values in a compressed stream, the offset of every Nth value is recorded in the index_stream along with the minimum and maximum value of the stream.
-These N rows logically form a RowGroup, and using the statistics RowGroups can be skipped.
+These N rows logically form a RowGroup, and using the statistics RowGroups can be skipped.O